Plaster: Safety issues

-Plaster that contain powdered silica or asbestos present health hazards if inhaled repeatedly.
+Plaster that contains powdered silica or asbestos presents health hazards if inhaled repeatedly.
 Asbestos is a known irritant when inhaled and can cause cancer, especially in people who smoke, and inhalation can also cause asbestosis.
 Inhaled silica can cause silicosis and (in very rare cases) can encourage the development of cancer.
 Persons working regularly with plaster containing these additives should take precautions to avoid inhaling powdered plaster, cured or uncured.
-(Note that asbestos is rarely used in modern plaster formulations because of its carcinogenic effects.)

 People can be exposed to plaster of Paris in the workplace by breathing it in, swallowing it, skin contact, and eye contact.
 The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for plaster of Paris exposure in the workplace as 15 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set a Recommended exposure limit (REL) of 10 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an 8-hour workday.